You can use the LWV “Member-at-Large” (MAL) Unit process to begin empowering voters and defending democracy in your community!

 - Get together regularly over the next 3 months to put plans in place to get the ball rolling

 - Share and discuss nonpartisanship and diversity policies and any other necessary LWVMA policies.

-- Decide how you want to divide up the work – assigning roles and tasks to make democracy work© in your community.
+- Decide how you want to divide up the work – assigning roles and tasks to empower voters and defend democracy in your community.

-Develop communication channels for members and the public, such as a website, Facebook, Twitter, an online newsletter, etc. (Be sure to follow League social media guidelines)
+Develop communication channels for members and the public, such as a website, Facebook, Twitter, Instagram, an online newsletter, etc.

 - Be sure to read our newsletters.
 Take advantage of the information shared by LWVMA and LWVUS

-- Follow LWVMA and LWVUS on Facebook and @lwvma @lwv on twitter.
+- Follow LWVMA and LWVUS on Facebook, @lwvma @lwv on twitter, and @LWVMA @Leagueofwomenvoters on Instagram.
 Find great content to share and ideas for what you might do.

 - Receive email updates for League leaders with news, reminders and resources.